Religion and abortion: Christianity

-Contemporary Christian denominations have nuanced positions, thoughts, and teachings about abortion, especially in extenuating circumstances.
-The Catholic Church, the Eastern Orthodox Church Oriental Orthodoxy, and most evangelical Protestants oppose deliberate abortion as immoral, while allowing what is sometimes called indirect abortion, namely, an action that does not seek the death of the foetus as an end or a means, but that is followed by the death as a side effect.
 Some mainline Protestant denominations such as the Methodist Church, Episcopal Church (United States), United Church of Christ, Presbyterian Church (USA), and the Evangelical Lutheran Church of America, among others, are more permissive of abortion.
 More generally, some Christian denominations can be considered anti-abortion, while others may favor abortion rights.
 Additionally, there are sizable minorities in some denominations that disagree with their denomination's stance on abortion.
+A national sample of American abortion patients found that the majority identified as Protestant.